-PRIVATE returns volume. the volume name of the users ( default ROLL returns the volume name of the ROLL volu ume.
-SPOOL returns the volume name of the SPOOL VO lume.
-SYSTEM returns the volume name of the SYSTEM V olume.
-TEMP returns the volume name of the TEMP vol ume.
+CSS returns the volume name of the user's CSS volume.
+If CSS processing is disabled, a null value is returned.
+PRIVATE returns the volume name of the users default volume.
+ROLL returns the volume name of the ROLL volume.
+SPOOL returns the volume name of the SPOOL volume.
+SYSTEM returns the volume name of the SYSTEM volume.
+TEMP returns the volume name of the TEMP volume.